cnosuke/mcp-mysql/README.md

 1. `list_database`

    - List all databases in the MySQL server.
    - Parameters:
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: A list of matching database names.

 2. `list_table`

    - List all tables in the MySQL server.
    - Parameters:
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: A list of matching table names.

 3. `create_table` (not available in read-only mode)

    - Create a new table in the MySQL server.
    - Parameters:
      - `query`: The SQL query to create the table.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: x rows affected.

 4. `alter_table` (not available in read-only mode)

    - Alter an existing table in the MySQL server.
 The LLM is informed not to drop an existing table or column.
    - Parameters:
      - `query`: The SQL query to alter the table.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: x rows affected.

 5. `desc_table`

    - Describe the structure of a table.
    - Parameters:
      - `name`: The name of the table to describe.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: The structure of the table.

 ### Data Tools

 1. `read_query`

    - Execute a read-only SQL query.
    - Parameters:
      - `query`: The SQL query to execute.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: The result of the query.

 2. `write_query` (not available in read-only mode)

    - Execute a write SQL query.
    - Parameters:
      - `query`: The SQL query to execute.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: x rows affected, last insert id: <last_insert_id>.

 3. `update_query` (not available in read-only mode)

    - Execute an update SQL query.
    - Parameters:
      - `query`: The SQL query to execute.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: x rows affected.

 4. `delete_query` (not available in read-only mode)

    - Execute a delete SQL query.
    - Parameters:
      - `query`: The SQL query to execute.
      - `dsn` (optional): MySQL DSN string to override configuration.
    - Returns: x rows affected.

 ## MySQL DSN Format

-For the `dsn` parameter or `mysql.dsn` configuration option, the format is:
+The `dsn` parameter or `mysql.dsn` configuration option can be specified in two formats:

+### 1. Native MySQL DSN Format

 ```
 [username[:password]@][protocol[(address)]]/dbname[?param1=value1&...&paramN=valueN]